This tutorial was written on Windows 10 using WSL with an O3DE version that

 Conclusion

-Make sure to save your work with Ctrl+S
+Make sure to save your work with Ctrl+S or File | Save

 In this guide we covered a lot of new topics, including: